 For that tension is the ‘Defining Dilemma’ of my title; a tug to, at least, try to be better than our basest nature.

-The most appropriate shade to tint Harris may lie somewhere between the intrinsic darkness of his deeds – the deadly Nazi menace notwithstanding – and the white of those blossoms, lovely, delicate and fragrant.
+The most appropriate shade to tint Harris may lie somewhere between the intrinsic darkness of his deeds – the deadly Nazi menace notwithstanding – and the white of those blossoms left at the base of his statue; lovely, delicate and fragrant.
 Everything that war is not.

 CONTEXT: Today marks one year since ‘Operation Barbarous’ – the criminal (in multiple senses), cruel invasion of a peaceful sovereign state, Ukraine, by a larger overbearing neighbor – began.
 Russia, the aggressor, is led by Vladimir Putin, a man who seems to be guided by a bizarre blend of KGB cynicism and 19th Century Czarist national Chauvinism.
 By an arrogant megalomaniac who cannot accept that Might does Not make ‘right.’